firstcontributions/first-contributions/README.md

 ```
 git push origin <add-your-name>
 ```
-Replace `<add-your-name>` with the name of the branch you created earlier
+replacing `<add-your-name>` with the name of the branch you created earlier.

 ## Submit your changes for review